capnproto/capnproto/doc/language.md

   As a special exception to this rule, `List(Bool)` may **not** be upgraded to a list of structs, because implementing this for bit lists has proven unreasonably expensive.

+* A integer field may be promoted to an integer field of larger width while keeping the sign
+* A boolean field may be promoted to an integer field
+* A `Text` field may be promoted to `Data`
+* A `Data` field may be promoted to `List(UInt8)`
+* An enumeration may be promoted to `Uint16`, `UInt32`, or `UInt64`
+* An unsigned integer may be promoted to a signed integer if the positive part of the signed integer is wide enough to contain the unsigned integer

 Any change not listed above should be assumed NOT to be safe.
 In particular:

 * You cannot change a field, method, or enumerant's number.